sig-noi/raspibolt-extras/joinmarket.md

 Status: Not tested v3
 {: .label .label-yellow }

 We set up [Joinmarket clientserver](https://github.com/JoinMarket-Org/joinmarket-clientserver){:target="blank"}, a ?? fully decentralized ?? marketplace for executing and providing liquidity to CoinJoin transactions.
-Run it and you can help improve the confidentiality and privacy of bitcoin transactions (and probably make a few sats while you're at it).
+Run it to help improve the confidentiality and privacy of bitcoin transactions (and probably make a few sats while you're at it).

 ---